(syllabus and calendar)

 Methods are often used to get and set the value of properties.

-It is logical that the range() method be encapsulated within the Vehicle class rather than located in the main of the driver class.
+It is logical that the getRange() method be encapsulated within the Vehicle class rather than located in the main of the driver class.
 The class with main should drive the application and let each of the other classes take care of their own logical business.
-The range() method has a return type of void because it does not return any object or primitive data type.
+The getRange() method has a return type of void because it does not return any object or primitive data type.
 Instead, it makes a call to a method: println().

 We can rewrite this method to have a return type of integer.

-The flow of execution returns to the caller of a method when all the lines of the method have been executed or the return keyword is encountered.
+Summary: The flow of execution returns to the caller of a method when all the lines of

-The range() method returns a value, so the keyword return is necessary.
+If a method returns a value, the

 Here, a method is defined with two parameters.